Reliable-Cloud-Services-LLC/java-demo-app/README.md

 creates resources in the EKS module provided\
 Along with a VPC, and EKS cluster with worker nodes\

-### To check if Kubernetes is successfully deployed
+### To check if Kubernetes is successfully deployed and to get the URL

 ```
 ssh ec2-user@<ip of ec2 instance> -i <key pair>